This page describes product constraints that you should take into consideration when planning and implementing your Memorystore for Redis solution.

 For information on the Memorystore for Redis instance capacity quota and API requests quota, see Quotas and Limits.

-You can connect only to a Memorystore for Redis instance from resources in the same region as your instance.
-For example, you can only connect to your Memorystore for Redis instance with a Compute Engine VM in the same region as your Memorystore for Redis instance.
+You can connect only to a Memorystore for Redis instance from Google Cloud resources in the same region as your instance or from on-premises networks.